amirnadaBGU/ml-course-project/README.md

 This repository contains prawn keypoint datasets collected in **two different seasons (2024 and 2025)**, as well as an Excel file summarizing all annotated keypoints.

-The purpose of this README is to describe **what exists in the image folders** and **what information appears inside the Excel file**.

 ---

 ## 📂 Image Directories